ropensource/Docs/en-us/Development/[English]-JS-SDK.md

 Parameter:

-*  `blockHashOrBlockNumber`：String|Number - The block number or hash.
+*  `blockHashOrBlockNumber` - `String|Number`: The block number or hash.
 Or the string "genesis", "latest", "earliest", or "pending" as in the default block parameter.
-*  `callback`：Function -  (optional) Optional callback, returns an error object as first parameter and the result as second.
+*  `callback` - `Function`: (optional) Optional callback, returns an error object as first parameter and the result as second.

 Returns: